-2.1 The purpose of the Performance Handicap Racing Fleet of Lake Erie is to develop ratings that permit auxiliary sailboats of different designs to compete fairly against one another in sailboat races.
+2.1 The purpose of the Performance Handicap Racing Fleet of Lake Erie is to develop ratings that permit non-foiling monohull, auxiliary sailboats of different designs to compete fairly against one another in sailboat races.
+Multi-hull ratings are handled by a different group and are not relative to monohull ratings.